-My first memory of seco de chivo or goat stew is when I was very young (maybe 5 or 6) and we went to a nearby village for their fiestas or annual festivities, everyone was talking about how this town had some of the best seco de chivo in the area and they only prepared it during their fiestas.
-There are several versions of seco de chivo, most of the ingredients are very similar, but one of the variants is with which beverage you prepare the stew, I’ve had it prepared with chicha, an Andean fermented corn drink, as well as with beer, which is more common now because it is easier to find beer than chicha, and finally with fruit juice, specifically a fruit called naranjilla (also known as lulo in Colombia), which is a very tart fruit that can be found mainly in Ecuador and Colombia.
+My first memory of seco de chivo or Ecuadorian goat stew is when I was very young (maybe 5 or 6).
+We went to a nearby village for their fiestas or annual festivities.
+Everyone was talking about how this town had some of the best seco de chivo in the area and they only prepared it during their fiestas.
+There are several versions of seco de chivo, most of the ingredients are very similar, but one of the variants is the type of drink or beverage used to prepare the stew.
+I’ve had it prepared with chicha, an Andean fermented corn drink, as well as with beer, which is more common now because it is easier to find beer than chicha.
+Another option is fruit juice, specifically a fruit called naranjilla (also known as lulo in Colombia), which is a very tart fruit that can be found mainly in Ecuador and Colombia.
 The taste of the goat stew will vary based on which drink you use, in my opinion they all taste great, but there are people that have very strong preferences on how they like their seco de chivo prepared, the most traditional preparation is using chicha.
-Originally when I was planning this recipe I was going to make either with beer or naranjilla juice because I knew I could find frozen naranjilla pulp and even frozen naranjilla fruits, but to my surprise I actually found chicha when I went to the Latin grocery store, it does come from Peru so it is slightly different than the Ecuadorian chicha, but it is close enough, so this time I am preparing the seco de chivo with chicha (next time I will do it with beer and share that recipe).

 - Season the goat meat with garlic, cumin, oregano, salt and 1 cup of chicha or beer, let marinate for at least an hour.

 - Remove the meat from the marinade and save the marinade juice for later.

 - Heat the oil over high temperature in a large sauté pan and fry the meat until browned on each side.